 The class will receive art supplies and visits from professional artists.

-Each student will receive their own sketchbook in which to develop their personal style and experiment with ideas for their own street art.
+Each student will receive their own sketchbook in which to develop their personal style as artists.

 Where Art Lives goals:

 o San Francisco youth feel a sense of ownership of and respect for their communities.

 o Increase access to arts education for all students in San Francisco.